Degree in Chemistry by the University of A Coruña

 • Research.

-• Teaching Chemistry and Science in general.
+• Teaching chemistry and science in general.

-• Chemical and clinical analysis.
+• Chemical and clinical analyses

 • Biological chemistry, genomics and proteomics.